Surgical Case Library

 Stomach & Esophagus

-The stomach is divided into the cardia, fundus, body, antrum, and pylorus.
-According to the World Health Organ...
+<p style="text-align: justify;">The stomach is divided into the cardia, fundus, body, antrum, and pylorus.
+Acc...

 Multiple sporadic stromal tumors of the stomach with different KIT gene mutations are uncommon, representing a field effect phenomenon rather than metastatic disease.

-Inflammatory fibroid polyp (IFP) constitutes a benign lesion that can be found throughout the length of the ga...
+<p style="text-align: justify;">Inflammatory fibroid polyp (IFP) constitutes a benign lesion that can be found...

 Inflammatory fibrous polyps of the duodenum are extremely rare, with very few pediatric cases reported worldwide.